Compact Continuous Cold Atomic Beam from a Single Cell with 3D Cooling and Ultra-low Light Shift: Characterization

 \subsection{Light Shift and Decoherence}

-We quantify decoherence and light shift using spatial-domain Raman–Ramsey interferometry \cite{Feng2015}.
+We quantify decoherence and light shift using spatial-domain Raman-Ramsey interferometry \cite{Feng2015}.
+During interferometric operation, the state-preparation laser operates continuously to prepare the atomic population prior to the Raman interrogation.
 Two circularly polarized Raman laser beams separated by $L=100~\mathrm{mm}$ implement $\pi/2$ pulses by adjusting the optical intensity.
 The Raman region is magnetically shielded, with residual inhomogeneity of $\pm300~\mathrm{nT}$.
 Four current bars generate a uniform bias field to define the quantization axis.
 A microwave local oscillator (LO) near $6.835~\mathrm{GHz}$ (Keysight N5183B) is phase-locked to an Rb frequency standard (SRS FS725) to provide stable microwave frequency.

 Unlike time-domain implementations with fixed interrogation time $T$, here $T=L/v$ depends on atomic velocity.
 Fig.~\ref{fig:Ramsey_demonstration} shows a typical fringe at $L=100~\mathrm{mm}$ and $v=11.5~\mathrm{m/s}$.
 The signal envelope FWHM ($1.5~\mathrm{kHz}$) is much narrower than the $50~\mathrm{kHz}$ expected from the nominal pulse duration, due to variations in effective pulse duration across the longitudinal velocity distribution.
-The measured fringe spacing is $57.7~\mathrm{Hz}$, in good agreement with the $57.5~\mathrm{Hz}$ value inferred from $T$; the small difference arises from uncertainties in $L$ and $v$.
+The measured fringe spacing is $57.70(4)~\mathrm{Hz}$, in good agreement with the $57.5~\mathrm{Hz}$ value inferred from $T$; the small difference arises from uncertainties in $L$ and $v$.